Konloch/Antivirus/README.md

 + Java 1.8

 ## Notes
-+ This is not a wrapper on ClamAV, instead this is an independent implementation of the ClamAV Database.
++ This is not a wrapper on ClamAV, instead this is an independent implementation using the ClamAV Database.
 Our scanning methods are not nearly as advanced or complete.
-If you are looking for a stable AV I recommend you use that instead.
+If you are looking for a stable AV I recommend you use ClamAV instead.